-She holds a US doctorate degree in Integrative Medicine (I.MD) and Natural Medicine, graduating first in her class.
+She holds a US doctorate degree in Integrative Medicine and Natural Medicine, graduating first in her class.
 This qualification incorporates the insights of both conventional and evidence-based nutritional medicine to support the total wellness of a person.
-This concept is recognised by the top seven hospitals in the USA such as Harvard, Duke and Johns Hopkins.
-Nearly 40 per cent of Americans use non-mainstream approaches along with conventional treatments.
-This innovative health approach is also up and coming in Australasia.
+She holds a US bachelor’s degree in anthropology, studying cultural, medical, and biological aspects and research into the healing practices of the ancient Aztec culture.

 Dr Kathleen is currently a member of academic honour societies Phi Beta Kappa and Golden Key.
 Previously, she worked on a research project in Maori Health at The University of Auckland Medical School and diplomacy in international relations.
 She’s also an advisor for the Live More Awesome Foundation to reduce the stigma of depression.

-Dr Kathleen has been active in the community for eight years as a volunteer certified SPCA/St John’s Animal Assisted Therapist with her Siberian husky dog, Una (RIP 2017), comforting children in hospital.
-She was awarded a New Zealand Queen’s Diamond Jubilee Medal for her dedication to the community and animal welfare.
+Dr Kathleen was previously active in the community for eight years as a volunteer certified SPCA/St John’s Animal Assisted Therapist with her Siberian husky dog, Una (RIP 2017), comforting children in hospital.
+She now continues to support St John frontline teams through charity work and was awarded a New Zealand Queen’s Diamond Jubilee Medal for her dedication to the community and animal welfare.